adunis/globe-seekers-vault/Draw Steel/Draw Steel Templates/Montage Test.md

       - **Action**: Make a skill test as described in the challenge.
       - **Assist**: Make a roll with a different but relevant skill; any bonus applies to the character they assist.
     roll: Power Roll + an appropriate characteristic '11 or lower': 'You mark one **Failure**.
-The GM introduces a complication (e.g., "A patrol doubles back," "The spy stumbles, making a loud noise," "A locked door blocks the path").'
+If the roll was EasyThe GM introduces a complication (e.g., "A patrol doubles back," "The spy stumbles, making a loud noise," "A locked door blocks the path").'
     '12-16': 'You mark one **Success** (or two for a **Hard** challenge).'
     '17+': You mark two **Successes**.
     crit: '(Nat 19-20): You mark two **Successes** and create an advantage for the next character''s turn.'